BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

-Diagnosing sleep apnoea is based on a person’s medical and family histories, a thorough physical exam and results of a credible sleep study.
-If you exhibit symptoms of sleep apnoea you should first consult with your primary care doctor to evaluate your symptoms.
-Based on the consult, the doctor will then decide if you need further consult with a sleep specialist.
+Diagnosing sleep apnoea is based on a person’s medical and family histories, a thorough physical exam and the results of a credible sleep study.
+If you exhibit symptoms of sleep apnoea, you should first consult with your primary care doctor to evaluate your symptoms.
+Based on the consultation, the doctor will then decide if you need further consult with a sleep specialist.

 Medical and Family Histories